Home Work in Australia How to Claim your Superannuation – Leaving Australia

 • international money transfer (IMT) – only for applications to super funds.

-Hiring a tax agent
+Hiring a Tax Agent

-If you do not feel comfortable doing it yourself, do not panic.
 You can hire a tax agent who will go through the process for you.
 They can also assist you in claiming your tax back before or at the end of the financial year.
 For example, if you are leaving the country in December, you do not have to wait until July to claim your tax back and can do it earlier, together with claiming your super.

-How much super will I get refunded?
+How Much super will I get Refunded?

 How much super you will get back depends on how long you worked in Australia, what visa you were on, how much you earned, what contributions your employer made to your super fund, and what kind of fund you had.